 Sec.
-15.6.
+15.7.
 Requests to Amend or to Negotiate a New Compact.

 All requests to amend this Compact or to negotiate to extend the term of this Compact or to negotiate for a new Class III Gaming compact shall be in writing, addressed to the Tribal Chair or the Governor, as the case may be, and shall include the activities or circumstances to be negotiated, together with a statement of the basis supporting the request.
-If the request meets both the requirements of this section and either section 15.1, 15.2, 15.3, 15.4, or 15.5, the parties shall confer within forty-five (45) days of the request to determine (i) whether the request meets the requirements of section 15.0 and, if so, (ii) the scope of negotiations, and (iii) a schedule for commencing negotiations, and thereafter both parties shall negotiate in good faith.
+If the request meets the requirements of this section and section 15.1, 15.2, 15.3, 15.4, 15.5 or 15.6, the parties shall confer within forty-five (45) days of the request to determine a schedule for commencing negotiations, and thereafter both parties shall negotiate in good faith.
 The Tribal Chair and the Governor of the State are hereby authorized to designate the person or agency responsible for conducting the negotiations, and shall execute any documents necessary to do so.